-Federated Hermes may collect nonpublic personal information (collectively, "Confidential Information") about you from the following sources:
+Federated Hermes may collect Personal Information about you from the following sources:

-- We may collect Confidential Information from you or your financial representative on account applications, other forms or electronically, such as your name, address, Social Security Number, assets, income, or employment information. - We may collect information from you or your financial representative through transactions, correspondence and other communications, such as specific investments and account balances. - We may obtain other personal information in connection with providing you a financial product or service, such as depository or debit account numbers.
+- We may collect Personal Information from you or your financial representative on account applications, other forms or electronically, such as your name, address, Social Security number, assets, and income. - We may collect information from you or your financial representative through transactions, correspondence, and other communications, such as specific investments and account balances. - We may obtain other Personal Information in connection with providing you a financial product or service, such as depository or debit account numbers.